bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_estimation_leastsquares.md

 \begin{equation}
 s[n,f_0] = A \cos(2\pi f_0 n)
 \end{equation}
 is nonlinear in the parameter $f_0$.
 The focus of this module is the linear least squares estimator.
 Nonlinear least squares estimators rely on numerical methods which are treated separately in the module <a href="../statisticalsignalprocessing_estimation_numerical">Numerical Methods</a>.
 However, for some particular nonlinear problems it is possible tor convert them either into a linear problem or to separate them into a linear and a nonlinear part.
-These two special cases are covered in this module.
+These two special cases are covered at the end of this module.

 ## Linear Least Squares Estimator
 A linear signal model is any model of the form